-The Touch ID sensor is not integrated into the Touch Bar itself.
-Instead, it's a separate hardware component that resides on the power button located immediately to the right of the OLED screen.
-A separate sapphire crystal cover protects the Touch ID sensor while the OLED screen's Control Strip section displays Touch ID prompts, giving the appearance of one continuous strip.
+The Touch ID sensor was not integrated into the Touch Bar itself.
+Instead, it has a separate hardware component that resides on the power button located immediately to the right of the OLED screen.
+A separate sapphire crystal cover protected the Touch ID sensor while the OLED screen's Control Strip section displayed Touch ID prompts, giving the appearance of one continuous strip.

-However, there is a narrow gap between the digitizer and the sapphire crystal cover on the 4th-generation MacBook Pro models, as shown above, presenting a unified appearance despite the two separate components underneath.
-Apple widened this gap in the fifth generation to separate these two features better.
+However, there was a narrow gap between the digitizer and the sapphire crystal cover on the fourth-generation MacBook Pro models, as shown above, presenting a unified appearance despite the two separate components underneath.
+Apple widened this gap in the fifth generation to better separate these two features.

-The Touch ID sensor and OLED strip are controlled by Apple's T1 or T2 Security Chip, depending on the model, which runs independently from the parent Intel-based processor.
-The Apple T1 Chip made its debut alongside the OLED strip and Touch ID sensor for Macs and runs bridgeOS 1.0.
-The T2 Security Chip first appeared in the iMac Pro in 2017 and runs bridgeOS 2.0.
+Apple's T1 or T2 Security Chip controled the Touch ID sensor and OLED strip, varying depending on the model.
+It ran independently from the MacBook's processor.
+The Apple T1 Chip debuted alongside the OLED strip and Touch ID sensor for Macs and ran bridgeOS 1.0.
+The T2 Security Chip first appeared in the iMac Pro in 2017 and ran bridgeOS 2.0.

-On a basic level, the main Intel CPU sends rendering information to the T1 or T2 chip, telling them what needs to be displayed on the OLED strip.
+On Intel-based MacBooks, the main CPU sends rendering information to the T1 or T2 chip, telling it what needs to be displayed on the OLED strip.
 In turn, Apple's custom silicon assigns the appropriate pixels to be displayed on the OLED strip.

-The newer, second version resides in Apple's 5th-generation MacBook Pros with the Magic Keyboard.
-These are:
+The newer, second version resided in Apple's fifth-generation MacBook Pros with the Magic Keyboard.

 - 16-inch MacBook Pro (2019)

-This version measures 1,004pt x 30pt (13.94 x 0.42 inches) and has a standard configuration of two areas divided by a single 16pt gap: A maximum app region (685pt) and a maximum collapsed Control Strip region (304pt).
-This version is narrower than the 1st-generation setup due to the physical Esc button now present in the top left corner of the keyboard area.
+This version measured 1,004pt x 30pt (13.94 x 0.42 inches) and had a standard configuration of two areas divided by a single 16pt gap: A maximum app region (685pt) and a maximum collapsed Control Strip region (304pt).
+This version was narrower than the 1st-generation setup due to the physical Esc button that was present in the top left corner of the keyboard area.

-The first version, shown above, appears in 4th-generation MacBook Pros released before November 2019:
+The first version, shown above, appeared in fourth-generation MacBook Pros released before November 2019.